The Change Maturity Model

 A maturity model measures the ability of an organization to pursue continuous improvement in a particular discipline.

-At Propeller, we have developed a Change Maturity Model that evaluates an organization in three key areas that define successful change management: Knowledge and rigor, Organizational Structure, and Effective Execution.
-Each of these simultaneously build on each other (hence, the circle) and are composed of four indicators in each area.
+At Propeller, our People & Change Practice developed a Change Maturity Model that evaluates an organization in three key areas that define successful change management: Knowledge and rigor, Organizational Structure, and Effective Execution.
+Each of these simultaneously builds on each other (hence, the circle) and is composed of four indicators in each area.

 1. Knowledge and Rigor

 Metrics: Performance Indicators, Process & Tool Efficiency, Practitioner Competency, Leadership Awareness and Engagement